 If there is reason to believe it is a false positive (which studies show are rare), you can get a PCR test and may be allowed to return to the workshop with:

 - a willingness to wear a medical grade mask (N-95, KN-95, KF-94, or surgical)

-as long as other group participants feel comfortable with this.
+- other group participants feel comfortable with this.